interledgerjs/interledgerjs/README.md

 If you are interested in contributing, please read the [contributing guidelines](./CONTRIBUTING.md).

-## Note to maintainers:
+## For Maintainers

 ### Versioning

 Independent versioning is used for this project and releases can only be made from `master`.
-You will need to set the `GH_TOKEN` env variable to your personal [github access token](https://github.com/settings/tokens).
+You will need to set the `GH_TOKEN` env variable to your personal [GitHub access token](https://github.com/settings/tokens).
 Please make sure that you are up to date with master and that the tests and linting pass.
 Then use the following to create a release:

 ```sh
 # On master
 GH_TOKEN=<github-token> lerna version --conventional-commits --create-release github
 ```

 and follow the command prompts.
 This will commit the package version changes and create the necessary tags - all of which will be pushed to master.
-It will also create changelogs and official github releases.
+It will also create changelogs and official GitHub releases.

 If you want to release an `alpha` then run